Now we’re going to talk about features versus benefits, but not like everyone else does.

-If you write really long articles, that’s a feature.
+If you write really compelling characters, that’s a feature.

-If you write extremely tactical posts, that’s a feature.
+If you write really intricate plots/subplots, that’s a feature.

-The fact that your reader will get all the ins-and-outs and have a good idea of what to do next is a benefit.
+The fact that your reader will be glued to the page, guessing all the way to the end is a benefit.

 See the difference?